Share this creepypasta on social media!Brandon Michael Collinsworth

-“You can’t make to the house it is too far, hide in the fort and maybe it will pass you by.”
+“You can’t make it to the house, it’s too far.
+Hide in the fort and maybe it will pass you by.”

 As terror wiped even that thought from my mind I darted for the fort, instinct took me straight to it.
-One of the last things me and my cousin had done was dig a small ditch under it because we could no longer climb in from the top, it was just deep enough to crawl under and wiggle into the fort.
-I went under it head first when the upper half of my body was through suddenly i felt stuck with my legs and butt naked and exposed.
+One of the last things my cousin and I had done was dig a small ditch under it because we could no longer climb in from the top, it was just deep enough to crawl under and wiggle into the fort.
+I went under it headfirst.
+When the upper half of my body was through, I suddenly felt stuck with my legs and butt naked and exposed.
 The fear that something would grab me and pull me out caused me to start weeping.
 I worked my body faster and faster in a panic, scared I wasn’t going to get in, finally my butt squeezed through the opening and I was in.
 I crawled to the very center of the fort, sat down and hugged my knees up to my chest and continued to sob.

 Just like before it was all at once.
 One second pitch black the next every bug is lit up.
 They weren’t inside the fort, they had surrounded it.
 There was about an inch or so of space between each of the boards and it was all light every couple of seconds as they flashed their rears.
 I jerked back to the middle and curled back up.
 And this fort with its walls that felts so safe a second ago looked just like what it was, a pile of dead trees with a flimsy piece of tin on top.

 It couldn’t come in, because this was a house.
 That is how I understood it then, over the years I have come to believe it like this.
 Whatever that thing was it can’t cross barriers.
-The borders we make in our world blocks it, it couldn’t come into the fort, it couldn’t have come in my grandparents house, hell I don’t think it could have come up to their house, I think the edge of the woods would have stopped it, where those trees end would be it’s border.
+The borders we make in our world blocks it.
+It couldn’t come into the fort, and it couldn’t have come in my grandparents’ house.
+Hell, I don’t think it could have come up to their house.
+I think the edge of the woods would have stopped it.
+Where those trees end would be its border.
 What would happen if it crossed the border?
 I don’t know.
 Maybe it is just physically incapable the way you are incapable of touching your nose to your elbow, or maybe it would cause terrible pain, maybe it even would cause death.
 I really don’t have a clue, maybe it wouldn’t do anything and it was all in the thing’s head.

 I was still terrified to the point of panic and only just barely holding on to my grip on myself.
 Then I realized that is exactly what it was trying to do, it was trying to scare me, it was trying to make me go into a blind panic.
-When an animal goes into a panic it is just as likely to run into the arms of danger than away from it.
+When an animal goes into a panic, it is just as likely to run into the arms of danger as away from it.
 It wanted me to try to run so it could catch me, I had no doubt it could, even though it was taking slows steps I was sure it had a faster speed.
-Knowing this calmed me a bit, if it couldn’t harm me inside the fort all I had to do was wait it out.
+Knowing this calmed me a bit.
+If it couldn’t harm me inside the fort, all I had to do was wait it out.
 Soon someone, probably my grandfather, would come looking for me.
-Yes this creature, was big and yes it was clever, but my grandfather would have his rifle on him.
-I wasn’t sure this creature could be killed with a gun, but it seemed likely, it was clearly not an unstoppable all powerful monster, otherwise it would be able to pull a ten year old boy out of a child’s fort.
+Yes, this creature was big, and yes, it was clever, but my grandfather would have his rifle on him.
+I wasn’t sure this creature could be killed with a gun, but it seemed likely.
+It was clearly not an unstoppable, all-powerful monster.
+Otherwise, it would be able to pull a ten-year-old boy out of a child’s fort.

-Without their light I was completely blind at first, but slowly I could see again and the first thing I saw were red eyes, not glowing red, but just a deep crimson with a spot of black in their centers.
-As my eyes adjusted further i realized just how impressively tall this thing must be, it was almost laying flat just to look me square in the eyes.
-It’s head was long and misshapen, with strange protuberances coming off it in places.
-Far down from it’s dead and disquieting eyes I found it’s mouth, it hung open and long daggers of teeth were visible, they didn’t gleam though, they were stained dark, I could still tell that it’s teeth were white by looking at their bases but the teeth themselves were dark, stained with blood no doubt, hopefully not fresh blood.
+Without their light, I was completely blind at first, but slowly I could see again and the first thing I saw were red eyes, not glowing red, but just a deep crimson with a spot of black in their centers.
+As my eyes adjusted further, I realized just how impressively tall this thing must be.
+It was almost lying flat just to look me square in the eyes.
+Its head was long and misshapen, with strange protuberances coming off it in places.
+Far down from its dead and disquieting eyes, I found its mouth.
+It hung open, and long daggers of teeth were visible.
+They didn’t gleam, though.
+They were stained dark.
+I could still tell that its teeth were white by looking at their bases, but the teeth themselves were dark, stained with blood, no doubt.
+Hopefully not fresh blood.
 Suddenly I remembered my cousin and hoped that this thing didn’t go to him before it came for me.

 The thing studied me and even leaned in a little close, in response I leaned back a bit.
-It started it’s clicking noise again and I knew I was about to scream, about to shout for it to go away, I was going to start bawling again, beg it to leave me alone.
+It started its clicking noise again, and I knew I was about to scream, about to shout for it to go away.
+I was going to start bawling again, begging it to leave me alone.
 But before that could happen I heard my name shouted in the distance.
 The creature sprang up and I began to shout.
 Not shouting for the creature to go away, but shouting for my grandfather to hear me.
-I shouted, “I’m here!”, I shouted his name, I shouted for him to watch out there was something down here.
-The thing stood where it was for a minute longer and then it was gone in a flash and confirmed what I knew, that there would have been no way for me to out run it.
+I shouted, “I’m here!”
+I shouted his name, I shouted for him to watch out, and that there was something down here.
+The thing stood where it was for a minute longer and then it was gone in a flash and confirmed what I knew, that there would have been no way for me to outrun it.
 I continued to shout, and didn’t stop until my grandfather through off the tin from the top of the fort, then I stopped shouting and started weeping.

 I raised my arms to my grandfather like a toddler wanting to be picked up, he was still a strong man and he scooped me up.
 I continued to weep, I said it was going to get me, he patted my back and I buried my face on his shoulder, he began to walk up the hill, I kept repeating it was going to get me, he said there was nothing to get me, I protested.
 The greatest relief I have ever felt in my life was when we emerged from those woods.
 Until that very moment I was sure I was going to die and at that moment I knew I was safe and nothing could ever make me go in there again.